Ivermectin & ER+ Breast Cancer: What the 2026 Research Actually Found

 For fulvestrant‑resistant models, the ER signal was more complicated and less clean, which the authors openly discuss, but the data still don’t show ivermectin reversing fulvestrant’s effect or making CDK4/6 mechanisms fail.

-make tumour cells display more pathway‑specific antigens on their surface, making them more visible to T cells, nudge CD8⁺ T cells toward a longer‑lived “memory” state instead of a short‑lived exhausted state and reduce some immune‑suppressive pressure in the tumour microenvironment
+On the immune side: CDK4/6 inhibitors do lower neutrophil counts in the blood, and that matters for infection risk.
+But low counts on a lab printout are not the whole immune story.
+Preclinical and early human data suggest CDK4/6 blockade can: make tumour cells display more pathway‑specific antigens on their surface, making them more visible to T cells, nudge CD8⁺ T cells toward a longer‑lived “memory” state instead of a short‑lived exhausted state and reduce some immune‑suppressive pressure in the tumour microenvironment

 This is why CDK4/6 inhibitors are being actively combined with immunotherapies in trials.
 So “on CDK4/6 = no immune help” is an oversimplification.

 The direct ER/HER2/TGF‑β effects of ivermectin that we’ve been talking about come from experiments in cancer cell lines with no immune system present at all.
 Those are cell‑intrinsic effects.
-That means those particular benefits don’t depend on your T‑cells being perfect – they still happen in the cancer cells themselves as long as the ivermectin is present.&#x20;
+That means those particular benefits don’t depend on your T‑cells being perfect – they still happen in the cancer cells themselves as long as the ivermectin is present.

 What we don’t know yet, is what repeated medium‑to‑long stretches on ivermectin followed by medium‑to‑long stretches off might do to these pathways over time.
 In biology, when you keep forcing a pathway down and then suddenly lift the pressure, you often get rebound or compensatory up‑regulation – the system pushes back and overshoots.
 We don’t have human data on that with ivermectin in ER+ disease, but the general pattern is common enough in endocrine and growth signalling to treat stop–start use with caution rather than assuming it’s neutral.